The Most Revd Dr Jerome Lloyd OSJV DD FRSA, Titular Archbishop of Selsey

 Archdeacon of Brighton & Lewes

-After studying theology at Oxford and Bristol, Martin was formerly Rector of St Michael’s Without in the city centre of Bath for 17 years and Rural Dean of Bath for four years before his appointment as the first Archdeacon of Brighton & Lewes in 2014.
+After studying theology at Oxford and Bristol, Martin was formerly Rector of St Michael’s Without in the city centre of Bath for seventeen years and Rural Dean of Bath for four years before his appointment to the Diocese of Chichester as the first Archdeacon of Brighton & Lewes in 2014.
 The archdeaconry consists of the deaneries of Brighton, Hove, Lewes and Seaford.
 Archdeacons work with the bishops and with deaneries in the diocese as well as assisting in the day-to-day running of the church through its boards and committees.

 The BHFA has invited members of other faiths to join our board of trustees and that invitation remains open.
 Those faiths include, but are not restricted to Bahai, Brahma Kumaris, Pagan, Scientology, Spiritualist and Hindu religions.